Hyperpilotio/benchmark-controller/app/README.md

-# Web GUI for redis-benchmark
+# A Generic Web GUI for benchmark

-This is a simple web app frontend for running the `redis-benchmark` tool for [Redis](http://github.com/antirez/redis).
+This is a simple web app frontend for running the benchmark tool.